qortmdgh4141/GAS/README.md

 </a>

 We provide a Colab notebook for running pretrained GAS and visualizing trajectories.
-This is the most convenient way to try GAS without local installation.

 In the notebook, modify only the environment and task ID (see code block below):
 ```python